AndresDChB/HiWi/README.md

 -----------------------------------------------------------------------
 Usage for monitoring:

 To use the controller for monitoring first start the python classifierServer.py app.
-The app can be found in the directory /floodlight/src/main/python/classifier
+The app can be found in the directory /floodlight/src/main/python/classifier.
+Remember to set the classifier's CNN resolution to the one of the experiments.

 After starting the python app go to the /floodlight directory and execute: sudo java -jar target/floodlight.jar